yugabyte/platform-go-client/docs/AlertsApi.md

 > []AlertConfiguration ListAlertConfigurations(ctx, cUUID).ListAlertConfigurationsRequest(listAlertConfigurationsRequest).Request(request).Execute()

+WARNING: This is a preview API that could change.
 Get filtered list of alert configurations

 ### Example